saiful9379/BanglaNER/docs/spacy.md

 - Pipeline configuration
 - Data processing
 - Model Training
-- Evalution
+- Evaluation
 - Inference

 ## Pipeline configuration

-Training the spacy pipeline need to config from the spacy [link](https://spacy.io/usage/training).
-Blew the configuration screenshot show the different compenent as well as Hardware compatibility. we have choose both CPU and GPU and save it ```config``` folder.
+Training the spacy pipeline needs to config from the spacy [link](https://spacy.io/usage/training).
+The configuration screenshot shows the different components as well as Hardware compatibility. we have chosen both CPU and GPU and saved it ```config``` folder.

 ![](../image/cpu_config.png)